 Welcome to Redmond

-Located east of the Cascade Mountain Range within Oregon’s High Desert Plateau, Redmond is home to the headquarters of LinkedIn, Nintendo, and Microsoft, giving it its reputation for being a significant player in the tech industry.
+Located east of the Cascade Mountain Range within Washington’s High Desert Plateau, Redmond is home to the headquarters of LinkedIn, Nintendo, and Microsoft, giving it its reputation for being a significant player in the tech industry.
 The Microsoft Corporation is one of the biggest employers within city perimeters, and as such, Redmond is home to many industry professionals and their families.

 Unlike Bellevue, another city known for being a technology hub, Redmond doesn't tax income based on business and occupation, which makes it incredibly alluring to big companies and prospective residents.
 Aside from tech, Redmond is known as the Bicycle Capital of the Northwest because of its annual bike race.
-Redmond also boasts Oregon’s only velodrome—an arena for cycling.
+Redmond also boasts Washington’s only velodrome—an arena for cycling.

 What to Love

 - High-tech industry

 - Derby Days